jbirddog/blue/README.md

 BlueVM itself performs no allocations once it is loaded into memory.

-Due to the block structure of the binary, patching to change opcodes or the default value for the input buffer is straightfoward.

 ## Boot

 If the first 8 bytes of the input buffer are zero then 1024 bytes will be read from stdin into the input buffer.